aligneddata/touching-ai/README.md

   - Make a program that accepts user's inquries.
   - Answer question: anything more we can do when the answer is "I DO NOT KNOW"?

+# Step 3.
+Google API for image/video/audio files
+Purpose: Use Google genai to upload a file to Gemini and ask questions related to the file.
+Demo image and video file.

 # Step 4.
 Pytorch.
 Neural Network
  * Concepts/Exercises:
     - Pytorch tensor
     - Gradient and backward()
     - nn.Module and custom forward()